Heritage, Tourism and HospitalityInternational Conference & LAB

 HTHIC bridges research and practice, theory and experience, industries and disciplines.
 We aim to foster an integrated and holistic approach to responsible tourism and visitor experience development and the co-creation of thriving places characterised by quality of life and sense of belonging.

-Our Heritage & Slow TouismLAB meeting of 7 April on “Earth Markets, Sustainability and Slow Tourism” is part of the Terra Madre Salone del Gusto 2020-2021.
+Our Heritage & Slow TouismLAB meeting of 7 April on “Earth Markets, Sustainability and Slow Tourism” was part of the Terra Madre Salone del Gusto 2020-2021.
 Terra Madre is the most important international Slow Food Event.

 Available for download